Open-Vocabulary Object-Goal Navigation by Generalizing Semantic Mapping with Dense CLIP: Experiment

 \subsection{Ablation Study.}

-We conduct two ablations to assess the effectiveness of OVExp in achieving a trade-off between computational cost and performance:

-\textbf{Map size.} The use of global high-dimensional semantic maps for training incurs the most significant computational cost in our framework.
-We analyze how different map sizes can impact effectiveness considering our computational resources.
-We examine patch sizes of $36, 24, 16$, resulting map sizes of $20 \times 20, 30 \times 30, and 45 \times 45$ respectively.
+\textbf{Impact of Semantic Map Resolution} The use of global high-dimensional semantic maps for training incurs the most significant computational cost in our framework.
+We analyze how different map resolutions can impact effectiveness considering our computational resources.
+We examine patch sizes of $36, 24, 16$, resulting map sizes of $20 \times 20, 30 \times 30, 45 \times 45$ respectively.
 As shown in table~\ref{tab:mapsize}, using maps with higher resolution contributes to better performance.
 However, further increasing the map size will result in prohibitively computational cost.
-Therefore, we adopt the map size of $45 \times 45$ in this paper.
+Therefore, we adopt the map size of $45 \times 45$.

-\textbf{Impact of Language-to-Vision Map Transfer.} To investigate the disparity between the language-based map and the vision-based map during inference, we evaluate the performance using the language-based map with ground truth semantic annotations.
-The results are reported in Table~\ref{tab:maptype}.
-Surprisingly, using the vision-based maps even outperforms the ground-truth language-based maps.
-This indicates that the vision-based maps provide a more contextually rich representation of the environment, leading to better generalization to novel scenes and thus improving the performance.
+\textbf{Impact of Different Dense CLIP Feature.} We evaluate two types of dense CLIP features—LSeg~\cite{lseg} and MaskCLIP~\cite{maskclip}—to understand the impact on OVExp’s performance.
+As shown in Table~\ref{tab:diffclip}, using LSeg features achieve better performance than MaskCLIP features.
+LSeg, fine-tuned on object segmentation datasets, produce pixel-level embeddings that are closely aligned with object text labels, enabling precise localization in semantic mapping.
+This fine-grained alignment allow OVExp to identify and map detailed scene elements accurately.
+While MaskCLIP adapts CLIP’s global self-attention into a convolutional layer to produce region-based, dense patch features.
+These features lack the precision needed for scene objects, resulting in less detailed semantic maps.
+As shown in Figure~\ref{fig:attn_vis_compare} (b), when predicting the same target, "sofa", LSeg attends to more surrounding context objects compared to MaskCLIP.